Subsquares in random Latin rectangles: Proof of main theorem

 \section{Proof of main theorem}

-Throughout this section $m = m(n)$ will be a positive integer satisfying $2 \leq m \leq n/2$.
+Throughout this section $m = m(n)$ will be a positive integer satisfying $2 \leq m \leq \min\{k, n/2\}$.
 This section is split into three subsections.
-In \sref{ss:subsqbound} and \sref{ss:subsq4bound} we prove two different bounds on the probability that a random Latin square of order $n$ contains a subsquare of order $m$ in a specific selection of rows and columns, and on a specific symbol set.
-These bounds are effective for different ranges of $m$.
-In \sref{ss:combine} we combine them to prove \tref{t:main}.
+In \sref{ss:subsqbound} and \sref{ss:subsq4bound} we prove two different bounds on the probability that a random $k \times n$ Latin rectangle contains a subsquare of order $m$ in a specific selection of rows and columns, and on a specific symbol set.
+These bounds are effective for different but overlapping ranges of $m$.
+In \sref{ss:combine} we combine them to prove \tref{t:main}, using the bound from \sref{ss:subsqbound} for $m\ge6$ and the bound from \sref{ss:subsq4bound} for $m\in\{4,5\}$.